bwogit/CI_PP3_BATTLE/README.md

 - Provide an engaging and enjoyable gameplay experience:
 - Provide an interface to allow players to log in to the game.
 - Allow the player to play against AI

+## User Experience

+### Target Audience
+- Individuals who like board games, strategy games, or games that involve logic and decision-making
+- Individuals who are interested in coding.

+### User Stories

+#### First-time User
+1. As a new player, I want to be able to sign up so that I can play Battleship.
+2. As a registered player, I want to be able to sign in so that I can start a new game.
+3. As a player, I want to be able to rely on AI to mark my ships on the board so that I can start the game.
+4. As a player, I want to be able to fire missiles at my opponent's board so that I can win the game.
+5. As a player, I want to be able to see the result of each turn so that I can keep track of the game.

+#### Site Owner
+1. As the game owner, I want to implement a feature that prevents players from entering invalid usernames or passwords to prevent unauthorized access.
+2. As the game owner, I want to implement a feature that prevents players from entering board sizes that are too small or too large to ensure that the game is fair and playable.
+3. As the game owner, I want to implement a feature that prevents players from placing ships on top of each other to ensure that the game is fair and playable.
+5. As the game owner, I want to implement a feature that allows players to play against a computer AI so that they can practice and improve their skills.